iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h1 name='sup' align=center>Supervised Learning ( Labeled Data )</h1>

-- `Machine Learning` that involves training a model using `labelled` data.
+- ML algorithms that perform learning by studying the relationship between the feature variables and the known target variable.
-- The algorithm learns to recognize `patterns` in the input data and map them to the correct output based on the labelled data.
+- The algorithm learns to recognize patterns in the input data and map them to the correct output based on the labelled data.
 - The goal of supervised learning is to create a model that can accurately predict the output for new, unseen input data.
-- Supervised learning is useful for `classification` and `regression` problems.
+- Supervised learning is useful for regression (continuous target variables) and classification (discrete target variables).

 <table align=center>
   <tr>